brimoo/GoExercises/README.md

 * __Hamming__: Computes the Hamming distance between two DNA strands

-* __Lettercount__: Counts the occurences of a letter in multiple files using concurrency
+* __Lettercount__: Counts the occurrences of a letter in multiple files using concurrency